Information For Students

 - the nature of the copyrighted work

-- the amount and substantiality of the portion used in relation of the copyrighted work
+- the amount and substantiality of the portion used in relation to the copyrighted work

 - the effect of the use upon the potential market